makersmecca/Vibie/README.md

 - Firebase Authentication for user login.

+- Firebase Firestore for storing metadata.

 - Appwrite Storage for managing photos and videos.

-- Firebase Firestore for storing metadata.

-- Styling: TailwindCSS for sleek and responsive UI.
+- Tailwind-CSS for a responsive UI.

-- Deployment: Hosted on Netlify.
+- Deployed and hosted on Netlify.

 ## Usage